ni/systemlink-grafana-plugins/src/datasources/asset/query_help.md

-The _SystemLink Assets_ data source allows you to display asset metadata in dashboards.
+The _SystemLink Assets Utilization_ data source allows you to display asset metadata in dashboards.

 For more information, refer to [Managing Your Assets - SystemLink